What are Jesús Rafael Soto’s Pénétrables?

 What made him different

-What made Soto different from other kinetic artists during this era is that he wanted to make his art express somewhat totally dissimilar.
+What made Soto different from other kinetic artists during this era was that he wanted to express his art somewhat differently.
 He befriended world-known artists who made it very easy for him to achieve a lot along the way.
 Most of his artist’s friends used machines to produce their works.

 Vibrations & Spirals